doriaaaa/TradeAppProject/README.md

 tradeApp@hku --> password
 ```
 ###### TODO:
-1. Primary work:
-- [ ] Remove the search function, replace as chatroom UI

-2. Chatroom lobby page:
-- [ ] Chatroom UI
-> When user clicks on the chatroom page\
-> It should display a list of chatroom records\
-> chatroom records should include the message, name and icon of other user\
-> Then user clicks into the chatroom and navigate to the chat page
-- [ ] Chatroom button
-> When user clicks on the chatroom page\
-> User can click the write message button on the top right corner\
-> Then it will display a list of contacts (hardcode for friends temporarily)

-3. Chatroom page:
-- [ ] Main Chatroom
-> When user navigates to the chat page\
-> It can retrieve latest 10 messages from the database (lazy load when user scrolls up)\
-> User can view the message
-- [ ] Send Message
-> When user types a message in the input field and clicks the send button\
-> message will be sent to the api and save to database\
-> database will be uploaded
-- [ ] Upload DB
-> When the database is uploaded\
-> it will automatically upload the other side of the client

-###### Wrap up
 1. upload page -- scan isbn button
 - [ ] information is fetched and store in a variable --> user can access the variable by clicking "view details"
 2. upload page -- upload image